dudemancart456/HedgePhysics/HedgePhysics/Assets/DeferredDecals/README.md

+# DefferedDecals

-﻿This scene shows a basic implementation of "deferred decals" - i.e. it shows how command buffers can be used to modify the deferred shading g-buffer before lighting is done.
+This scene shows a basic implementation of "deferred decals" - i.e. it shows how command buffers can be used to modify the deferred shading g-buffer before lighting is done.